gplaps/ICR2FFB/README.md

 This is my first ever big program, so I am sure it could be done better in almost every aspect, let me know if theres an obvious mistake!

-Big thanks to SK and Eric H for all their help in bringing this to life.
+Big thanks to SK, Eric H, Niels Heusinkveld and Hatcher for all their help in bringing this to life.

 ---